mcakyerima/full_stack_tender_download_system/README.md

 ## Additional Notes

-- I put a lot of sweat to this project, if you encounter any difficulty while setting up, please reachout to me at anytime and i am ever ready to be there sir's.
+- Should you need any clarification while setting up this project, please reachout to me at anytime and i am ever ready to be there sir's.

-## Credits

-This project was developed by Mohammed Kaka for the purpose of MercyCorp ICT and software development assistant competency test.